sabrinabraendle/mt-exercise-5/updated_README.md

     ./scripts/tokenize.sh

+## Word-level Model
 Train the word-level model:

     ./scripts/train_wordlevel.sh

-• For the BPE-level JoeyNMT model, we recommend to build a single (= the same for both languages) vocabulary file before training, using a script that comes with JoeyNMT that extracts a vocabulary file from input text: python tools/joeynmt/scripts/build_vocab.py \
-[input source text] [input target text] \
---output_path [path to save vocab file]
-For the BPE-level NMT model, do not use src voc limit and trg voc limit in the config.
-Use src vocab and trg vocab instead to point to the vocab file.

-Train a model:

-    ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

+## BPE-level Models
+### BPE Preprocessing
+Before training the BPE-level models, use the following scripts to learn byte pair encoding on the concatenation of the training text, and get resulting vocabulary for each:

+    ./scripts/learn_joint_bpe1_and_vocab.sh
+    ./scripts/learn_joint_bpe2_and_vocab.sh

+Apply the BPE models to all files with the following scripts:

+    ./scripts/apply_bpe1.sh
+    ./scripts/apply_bpe2.sh

+Build a single (= the same for both languages) vocabulary file before training, using a script that comes with JoeyNMT that extracts a vocabulary file from input text:

+    ./scripts/build_vocab_bpe1.sh
+    ./scripts/build_vocab_bpe2.sh

+### BPE Training
+Train the first BPE-level model (voc size 2000):

+    ./scripts/train_bpe1.sh

+Train the second BPE-level model (voc size 1000):

+    ./scripts/train_bpe2.sh

+The training process can be interrupted at any time, and the best checkpoint will always be saved.

+## Evaluation
 Evaluate a trained model with

     ./scripts/evaluate.sh